jackdcasey/nginx-file-share/README.md

 ## Upload Files

-Upload any files you want to share to the ./public directory
+Upload any files you want to share to the `public` directory

 ## Start Server